scientifichackers/zproc/docs/user/atomicity.rst

 If an operation is atomic, then it means that the operation is indivisible, just like an atom.

-If an operation can be divided into pieces, then processes might jump in and out between the pieces and try to meddle with your work, confusing everyone.
+If an operation can be divided into pieces, then processes might jump in and out between the pieces and try to meddle with each others' work, confusing everyone.

-While zproc does provide mechanisms to avoid these kind of race conditions, it is ultimately up-to you to figure out if an operation is atomic or not.
+While zproc does provide mechanisms to avoid these kind of race conditions, it is ultimately up-to you to figure out whether an operation is atomic or not.

 zproc **guarantees™** that a single method call on a ``dict`` is atomic.